uo-datasci-specialization/c4-pred_modeling/README.md

 As outlined in the table above, most class meetings will include a lab.
 All labs will also count toward homework assignments, with roughly half the assignment completed during lab, and the other half completed out of class.
 The DataCamp platform will also be used for additional homework assignments, and the course will conclude with a final project.
 More detail about each is provided below.

 ## Attendance (40 points; 8%)
-The course includes a total of fourteen lab sessions, plus three work days.
-Of the three sessions that do not include lab, two will be reserved for final project presentation.
+The course includes a total of fifteen lab sessions and two sessions reserved for final project presentation.
 A critical component of learning data science includes receiving structured feedback as you problem-solve coding and data issues.
 Supporting your classmates is also important, and so attendance during final presentations is also mandatory.
 Attendance at each class session contributes toward your grade at five points per day, for a total of 40 points.

 ## Homework (225 points; 48%)